srcML/srcUML/README.md

 * A tool for efficiently reverse engineering accurate UML class diagrams.

 ### Cloning
-* The project uses srcSAX as a submodule.
+* The project uses srcSAX and srcSAXEventDispatch as submodules.
 The repo most be cloned with the `--recursive` option to clone the submodule.
 The following is an example command:
 ```bash
 git clone --recursive https://github.com/srcML/srcYUML.git
 ```